cscribn/README-one-on-one-work/README.md

 * Talk over a team improvement: create one if needed, get status, outline next steps.
 * How are you feeling about your job?
 10 = best thing ever; 1 = ready to quit.
 Why?
   * What's going well, not so well, and what could be improved?

+## Principal Agenda

+* Tell me about the team's workload and morale.
+* What team skills/resources are lacking for upcoming work?
+* Any team process/approach that needs to change?

 ## Peer Agenda